 Casio’s corporate creed of “Creativity and Contribution” expresses the company’s concept of using creativity in order to contribute—in other words, creating innovative products and services with original Casio technology to give back to society.
 Everyone working at Casio fully appreciates this corporate creed, and the company is always striving to help build a more sustainable global society by pursuing business activities designed to make something from nothing, or go from “0” to “1.”
 This is Casio’s CSR approach.

-The Casio Group Code of Conduct is used as a guide for all officers and employees of the Group, ensuring compliance with applicable laws and internal regulations and appropriate conduct from an ethical point of view.
-Based on changes in and outside the Casio Group, the Code of Conduct was revised in June 2013 and again in November 2016 to meet new standards in areas where the international community has high expectations and demands, such as human rights, supply chain management, and anti-corruption measures.
+The Casio Business Conduct Guidelines (previous name: Casio Group Code of Conduct) is used as a guide for all officers and employees of the Group, ensuring compliance with applicable laws and internal regulations and appropriate conduct from an ethical point of view.
+Based on changes in and outside the Casio Group, the Guidelines are reviewed and revised to meet new standards in areas where the international community has high expectations and demands, such as human rights, supply chain management, and anti-corruption measures.

 Casio has identified six material issues, shown below, to guide its efforts to address social and environmental issues that relate directly and indirectly to its business operations.
 By addressing these issues the company aims to help build a more sustainable global society.